miczlo/archiving-and-operation/docs/installation.md

 ![iedatabus](graphics/iedatabus.gif)

 2. Add the PLC as a data source with data source type e.g. OPC-UA.
 Name of Datasource needs to
-3. Add variables to collect data as described in Archiving How To [docs](https://code.siemens.com/industrial-edge-sup/how-to-s/grafana-dashboard-demo).
+3. Add variables to collect data as described in Archiving & Visualization How To [docs](https://github.com/industrial-edge/archiving-and-visualization/README.md#prerequisite).
 4. Add Variables wit Access mode "read & write"
   ```txt
   Start